bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

 the available controls.

 - Please do **NOT** enable the Cortana assistant during installation.
-If Cortana has been enabled during a previous installation then please [disable it](https://www.windowscentral.com/how-turn-cortana-and-stop-personal-data-gathering-windows-10)
+If Cortana has already been enabled during a previous installation then please [disable it](https://www.windowscentral.com/how-turn-cortana-and-stop-personal-data-gathering-windows-10)

 - Please create and use *local* accounts rather than an online Microsoft-linked